pkestene/.emacs.d/README.md

 Currently, you will have to manually install [irony](https://github.com/Sarcasm/irony-mode) server.
 From emacs, just type "M-x irony-install-server"

+### Company

+To improve reactivity, you may change parameter `company-idle-delay` and turn it into 0.

 ## Acknowledgements

 This emacs configuration is inspired by the [centaur](https://github.com/seagle0128/.emacs.d) configuration.